nagriffith/Project-3-Group-8/doc/project3_desc.md

 is provided in the starter code.

+Assume that the **current practice (baseline)** on your client side is just using the logistic regression soley on the noisy data.

 As expected, the overall performance of the baseline model is not satisfactory mainly due to two reasons.
 The first reason is that the model and feature extractor we used is not sophisticated enough.
 The toyish model we used for baseline is barely for the purpose of illustrating the workflow of building a predictive models for CIFAR-10 dataset.
 Therefore, you should consider a more complex model that will give a better prediction performance.
 The second reason is that we treat the noisy labels with error as if they are clean.
 Therefore, the model is actually learning from a untrustful source.
 There are many approaches to addressing the second issue in the literature.
 For example, [Inoue et al. (2017)](https://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w32/Inoue_Multi-Label_Fashion_Image_ICCV_2017_paper.pdf) suggests a "label-correction" approach - before feeding the training set to the predictive model, they use the small set with both clean and noisy label to train a label-correction model.